minenux/minetest-game-minetest/game_api.md

 Sfinv API
 ---------

-It is recommended that you read this link for a good introduction to the sfinv API by its author: https://rubenwardy.com/minetest_modding_book/en/chapters/sfinv.html

 ### sfinv Methods

 **Pages**

 * sfinv.set_page(player, pagename) - changes the page
-* sfinv.get_page(player) - get the current page name.
-Will never return nil
 * sfinv.get_homepage_name(player) - get the page name of the first page to show to a player
 * sfinv.register_page(name, def) - register a page, see section below
 * sfinv.override_page(name, def) - overrides fields of an page registered with register_page.